ThaMaster/2d-game-idea/README.md

 - **Stock Market:** The East stock market panel have small white border that should not be present.
 - **Stock Market:** Decide how the stocks for a market is to be selected and what information should be stored in the resource file.
 - **Stock Market:** Take out the logic of creating the stock market graph to seperate function so that the *paintComponent* function does less logic.
+- **Stock Market:** Integrate the stock market to the game instead of having it be a seperate window.

+---

+- **Inventory:** Make it possible to drop items from inventory.
+- **Inventory:** Polish the styling of the grid so it becomes more readable.
+- **Inventory:** Make items in the inventory highlight when hovering over them with the mouse.
+- **Inventory:** Create the hotbar using either the inventory or its own section in the equipment window.
+- **Inventory:** Refactor the inventory drawing method for occupied inventory slots.
+DO IT AS SOON AS POSSIBLE!
+- **Inventory:** Integrate the inventory interface into the main game window instead of having a seperate window for it.

 ---